FHA - Our answer to Subprime Lending

 more than 90% of the value of the home), you will pay an annual mortgage

-insurance premium of 0.5% of the loan amount in monthly installments.
+insurance premium of 0.85% to 0.9% of the loan amount in monthly installments.

 Example: